jdmedlock/oopinjs/README.md

 and encouraged.
 The guidelines for contributing are:

 1. Follow the format used for the first recipe.
-Don't post just code - include your pros, cons, and your observations about the implementation.
+Don't post just code - include a description of what the recipe does, as well as its pros, cons, and your observations about the implementation.
 It's okay to make qualitative  in addition to quantitative observations.
 2. Tailor the code snippet in the first recipe for any new recipes.
 This will maintain consistency and more importantly, will make it easier to compare and contrast competing recipes.